stormreply/storm-library-for-terraform/docs/INSTALL-LIBRARY.md

     the <i>Configure</i> workflow being listed as <i>In progress</i> in the list of workflow runs.
     </li>
     <li> Click on the <i>Configure</i> workflow link.
-This will take you to the <i>configure_
+This will take you to the <i>configure
-    jobs overview.
+    jobs</i> overview.
 Both in the center view and on the left-hand side, you will notice jobs appear and being executed successively: <i>init</i>,<i>sso</i>,<i>build</i>.
     </li>
     <li> Click on the <i>sso</i> job as soon as it turns into a clickable link.
 You will